Gordon Bonnyman, Jr.

 Gordon Bonnyman grew up in a large Knoxville family.
 The family’s religious values and deep Tennessee roots have shaped his career.

 Gordon has a BA from Princeton University and a law degree from the University of Tennessee.
 Since his admission to the bar in 1972, his entire career has been devoted to serving low-income clients.

 As a Legal Services attorney for 23 years, Gordon represented thousands of low-income clients in a wide variety of civil matters.
 He earned a national reputation for his expertise in health policy.
 His advocacy work in housing, consumer, public benefits, disability rights, nursing home reform, juvenile procedure, civil rights, constitutional rights and health law not only changed the law in significant ways, but also changed lives throughout the nation.
-In 2007, Gordon was honored with the War Horse Award by the Southern Trial Lawyers Association.

 Gordon is thankful for his family, whose sacrifices and support have sustained him and his work.
 He is also grateful to his colleagues and to TJC’s inspiring clients.
 “I get to work each day with colleagues of exceptional compassion, dedication and skill,” Gordon says of his work.
 “We serve families who, in the midst of poverty, misfortune and injustice, inspire us with their courage and generosity of spirit.
 Working through the law, we have a chance to make a huge difference in their lives.
 And by ‘speaking truth to power’ on their behalf — compelling powerful government and corporate institutions to respect the legal rights of the powerless and the poor — TJC is working to fulfill our nation’s pledge of Equal Justice for All.
 To get to work for such people and ideals is a privilege.”